 Quran Quotes about Mercy and Forgiveness

-Humans were sent to Earth because of mistake and its often said that Humans do mistakes and that's what makes them humans.
-Asking for forgives from the creator displays the character as well as the teaching fundamentals of Islam which also expresses the love of Allah.
-The Quran stresses repeatedly that Allah is the Most Forgiving, the Most Merciful which gives hope to people who turn back to Allah for forgiveness.
-Such attributes demonstrate the strength of forgiveness and the belief one has towards the love of The Creator.
+It is often said that humans are statues of mistake.
+Indeed, according to religious historians, the humans were sent to the Earth because of mistake.
+It is also said that Humans do mistakes and that's what makes them humans.
+This is why understanding about mistakes and their repercussions is necessary for everyone, in order to avoid them in future and seek for forgiveness from the Lord.
+Asking for forgiveness from the creator displays the character and humility as well as the teaching fundamentals of Islam which also expresses the love for Allah by a person.
+The Quran emphasizes repeatedly that Allah is the Most Forgiving, the most Merciful which gives hope to people who turn back to Allah for forgiveness.
+Such attributes shows the strength of forgiveness and the belief one has towards the love of The Allah.
+Three things, Grateful, Repentance and Prayer are closest and most effective in relation to Allah.

 Allah’s Mercy is Infinite:

 The Quran often shows the greatness of Allah’s mercy.
+It explains the Allah's mercy literally surpasses any sin, except for including someone with Allah's authority (Shirk).
 In Surah Az-Zumar (39:53), Allah declares:

 "Say, O My servants who have transgressed against themselves [by sinning], do not despair of the mercy of Allah.
 Indeed, Allah forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful."